 How can you combat isolation and loneliness?

 Fortunately, we have a strong Peer Support Program that helps to combat the loneliness people may experience after injury.
 From the early days in hospital or GF Strong, to people living in communities across BC, we are working to ensure our Peers have the chance for positive connections.
 Those who live in smaller communities or for whom getting out to Peer events is difficult can connect through our Virtual Peer meetings or can call our InfoLine to reach people who understand SCI.
 If you’re looking for ideas about what to do at home while practising social distancing, this article has some great ideas to stay busy and productive.

 We also encourage our members to become active participants in the community, through volunteer opportunities, sports and recreation, hobbies or family activities.
 This is particularly important at this time of year, as everyone gets busier with obligations and may not have time for regular social contact with people who are feeling a bit isolated.

 The holidays can also be a time of gluttonous eating — which isn’t always option for some.
 If you’re in the need of some holiday grub for little or no cost, the City of Vancouver offers various options across the city year round.
-You can find a meal near you using the Vancouver Food Asset Map.
-The image to the right is a snippet from a list of accessible meals available during this holiday season.
+Find a meal near you by checking this page, but be sure to call first to ensure the program hasn’t been disrupted due to COVID-19.

 I too have spent the holidays alone a few times in my life, due to work situations or just living too far from family and friends.
 A check-in or visit from a caring person can make a huge difference.